Mary Ure: Personal life

 In 1956, Ure began an affair with married playwright John Osborne while working on the initial production of his play Look Back in Anger.
 The couple married in 1957, had a son in 1961, but divorced in 1963.
 Osborne had continued having affairs during the marriage, and Ure started an affair with her co-star Robert Shaw in 1959, while the two were performing in the London stage production of The Changeling.
 It is believed that Shaw was her son's biological father.

 Ure and Shaw married in 1963, with Shaw adopting Ure's son.
 Ure and Shaw had three more children together, including the actor Ian Shaw (born 1969).
 Ure and Shaw were still married at the time of her death.

 Decline and death

 Ure experienced alcohol dependence and other mental health challenges throughout the early 1970s.
-On Wednesday 2 April 1975, she appeared on the London stage with Honor Blackman, Ronald Hines and Brian Blessed in an adaptation of the teleplay The Exorcism by Don Taylor and "within hours of a triumphant opening [night]" was found dead, aged 42, from an accidental overdose of alcohol and barbiturates.
+On Wednesday 2 April 1975, she appeared on the London stage with Honor Blackman, Ronald Hines and Brian Blessed in an adaptation of the teleplay The Exorcism by Don Taylor and "within hours of a triumphant opening [night]" was found dead, aged 42, from an overdose of alcohol and barbiturates.
 Her body was discovered by her husband, Robert Shaw, in their London home.